Snowbird Car Shipping

 How Snowbirds Car Shipping Actually Works

-According to the shipping industry stats: Over 1 million seasonal travelers relocate between northern and southern states every year, creating the largest recurring shipping circle of the U.S. auto transport industry.
+According to shipping industry stats, over 1 million seasonal travelers relocate between northern and southern states every year, creating the largest recurring shipping circle of the U.S. auto transport industry.
+Because of this, professional auto shipping is preferred to driving 1,000 to 1,500 miles twice a year.
+How does it work?

-Snowbird demand surges in the Fall (southbound) and spring (northbound); it's recommended that you book early, at least 3–4 weeks in advance, to secure better pricing and available carriers.
+1. Request a Quote and Book Transport: The process starts with requesting a quote based on your pickup/delivery locations, vehicle size/condition, transport type (open or enclosed), and shipping date.
+Snowbird demand surges in the fall (southbound) and spring (northbound); it's recommended that you book early, at least 3–4 weeks in advance, to secure better pricing and available carriers.

-The carrier will thoroughly inspect your vehicle, document its condition in your presence, and hand over a document for you to sign (bill of lading).
+2. Vehicle Inspection Before Pickup: The carrier will thoroughly inspect your vehicle, document its condition in your presence, and hand over a document for you to sign (bill of lading).
 This document shows your consent to the shipment of your vehicle and every recorded state of it.

-In this phase, the vehicle is loaded onto a transport truck.
+3. Carrier Pickup and Transport: In this phase, the vehicle is loaded onto a transport truck.
 Open transport is the most popular, affordable, and widely available option.
 Enclosed transport is typically for luxury vehicle shipments.

-Upon arrival, the vehicle owner (you) will conduct a final inspection to confirm that your vehicle arrived safely.
+4. Vehicle Delivery and Final Inspection: Upon arrival, the vehicle owner (you) will conduct a final inspection to confirm that your vehicle arrived safely.
 After confirming that the vehicle is in good condition, you will sign the inspection report.

 Why Do Snowbirds Choose Shipping Over Driving?

-• To avoid long-distance journeys, several hours on the road can be stressful.
+• To avoid long-distance journeys; several hours on the road can be stressful.

 • Protect the vehicle from direct exposure to winter weather and road hazards.